aston89/DASR-Differential-Anisotropic-Shimmer-Reductor-for-ReShade/README.md

 The maximum filter radius is intentionally limited.
 DASR uses a small number of directional taps rather than a large-radius blur.
 This avoids unnecessary texture sampling and preserves image sharpness.

+**Phase Stabilization Pass:**
+This stage performs a lightweight temporal phase analysis using only two previously stored spatial frames.
+Because the search is limited to a small local neighborhood and is activated only in high-risk regions, the additional cost remains moderate while providing a significant reduction of alternating moiré shimmer.

 **Memory Pass: Minimal Temporal Overhead**
 The history stage has a very small performance impact.